 Program of Work

-There is no general rule about the number of semester hours required for the Ph.D, but the Graduate School considers advanced coursework an integral part of a doctoral candidate's preparation.
-The Graduate School requires all coursework included in a student's Program of Work to have been taken within the six years prior to the application for candidacy (exclusive of a maximum of three years of military service).
+The Graduate School requires all coursework included in a student's doctoral program of work to have been taken within the six years prior to the application for candidacy (exclusive of a maximum of three years of military service).